IDCI-Consulting/AdminGeneratorBundle/README.md

 Note: We hope this will be fixed soon !

-Go to Sensio\Bundle\GeneratorBundle\Generator\DoctrineCrudGenerator.php
-You have to change the visibility from private to protected of theses functions :
+Go to the vendor `Sensio\Bundle\GeneratorBundle\Generator\DoctrineCrudGenerator.php` You have to change the visibility from private to protected of theses functions:

     // Before
     private function generateIndexView($dir)